 If you’ve examined your air conditioner this spring, you might have noticed frost or ice forming on the evaporator coils.
 It might not seem like a huge concern, and indeed it’s a reasonably common condition.
 Unfortunately, it signals a larger problem that you should deal with before the summer comes.
 The longer it’s allowed to continue, the more damage it causes your air conditioner.

 The evaporator coils serve as the heart of the air conditioner: the point where the air is actually cooled.
 Refrigerant enters the coils under a high amount of pressure and in liquid form.
 It expands in the coils and shifts back to gaseous form, pulling heat from the surrounding air in the process.
 The cool air can then be blown into your house with a fan while the gaseous refrigerant returns to the beginning of the system to be pressurized and liquefied again: continuing the process in an endless loop.

-Even worse, the situation tend to become more dire as time goes on: more ice forms, the air conditioner has to work even harder, the air never gets quite as cool as it needs to and if the situation isn’t addressed, it will result in a serious breakdown.
+Even worse, the situation tends to become more dire as time goes on: more ice forms, the air conditioner has to work even harder, the air never gets quite as cool as it needs to, and if the situation isn’t addressed, it will result in a serious breakdown.

 What Causes It?

 Frost on the air conditioning coils can arise from a number of different sources, including (but not limited to) the following:

 Refrigerant Leaks.
 If the refrigerant is leaking from somewhere in the system, it throws off the delicate relationship required to cool the air, and frost is the typical result.

 Dirty Coils.
 Dirt or dust on the coils can result in frost forming.
 This can be a problem in the spring, after a long winter in which the air conditioner sat unused for many months.